 , some of the trails in this featured ride are great the other direction.
 For more info or to piece together another loop, see the description and elevation profiles of the individual trails.

 Starting at the Base Lot, ride across the parkway and up Summer Rd.
 Following the signs for Emerald Outback, you'll merge onto Oz Rd. and cross the ski slopes.
 The trails you see here are part of the BMR trail system and a pass is needed to ride them.
+After the ski slopes when you reach the car accessible part of Oz Road, bear right.
 Stay on the road.
 When you arrive at the Summit Lot, ride under the gateway and begin the singletrack with Oz Forest Run

 .
 Like many of the trails at EMO, this trail has received a recent facelift and has been optimized for riding.
 There are several alternate lines on this trail with some fun rocky features.